rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Episode_Roadmap_c1_20250805.md

 - (Optional) AI-narrated short-form video
 - Diagram overlays, glossary links, and tracked forks

-If you’d like to contribute drafts for upcoming episodes, please refer to `/admin/TODO_AcademyEpisodes.md` and coordinate via the Civium core repo.
+If you’d like to contribute drafts for upcoming episodes, please refer to `/admin/TODO_AcademyEpisodes.md` and coordinate via the CoCivium core repo.

 ---

 _Drafted in recursive alignment by ChatGPT, 2025-08-05_
-_Awaiting feedback and contributions from early Civium participants._
+_Awaiting feedback and contributions from early CoCivium participants._